domainus/sunshine-bazzite-script/README.md

 ```
 3) Restart Sunshine.

+### Optional but HIGHLY RECOMMENDED
+Run `setup_startup_failsafe_service.sh`.
+This makes it to where it runs the `sunshine_undo.sh` script on startup in the event that when connecting to Sunshine only the `sunshine_do.sh` script runs.
+This can help fix black screens after logging in.
+(Ask me how I know :] )

 ### Update edid_patch
 1) To swap to a new EDID later, run `sudo ./virtual_display_update.sh`, provide the new `.bin`, and reboot when prompted.